DRIVER-EU/test-bed-design/doc/developers.md

 ## Use case: Installing the test-bed

 The previous chapter already explained how to setup the test-bed.
+More detailed information about how to run the Docker-compose environment can be found [here](https://github.com/DRIVER-EU/test-bed/tree/master/docker).

 As a system administrator, you are also responsible for setting up the local network, such that all solution and simulator providers have access to the local intranet as well as extranet.

 In particular, it should be considered that some providers make heavy use of the network, e.g. to download maps, stream video, or access external computer clusters.
 If that is the case, consider using a throttling service in your network, so one provider does not claim all the network traffic.

 More directly related to the test-bed, however, is the connection of all solutions and simulators: are they connected to the test-bed, run without errors, are they subscribed to the correct topics, and do they publish to the expected topics are some of the questions that the admin tool can answer for you.
 In addition, the admin tool makes sure that all message schemas are available, so when everything is in place, the actual trial can start.
+Finally, the admin tool offers a convenient interface to all the other technical test-bed services, such as the REST services, Topics UI, Schema Registry, Kafka Connect, etc.

 From then on, the system administrator only needs to check whether the test-bed does not experience any issues.

 ## Use case: Connecting to the test-bed

+Replay & Message Injection service

+REST services, Topics UI, Schema Registry, Kafka Connect, etc.

 ## Use case: Translating messages